mongodb/snooty-parser/HACKING.md

 1. Make sure you are on the `master` branch.

-2. Ensure that the "Unreleased" section of CHANGELOG.md is up-to-date.
+2. Ensure that the "Unreleased" section of CHANGELOG.md is up-to-date and commit any changes you've made.

 3. Run `make cut-release BUMP_TO_VERSION="<new_version>"`.